syl20bnr/spacemacs/DOCUMENTATION.md

 The best approach is to store all your private layers into an external Git repository.
-It is especially a good practice to store them in your `dotfiles` repository if you have one along with your `~/.spacemacs` file.
+It is especially a good practice to store them in your `dotfiles` repository if you have one.
+Put also your `~/.spacemacs` file in it.

 Then you are free to symlink your layers into `~/emacs.d/private` _or_ let them anywhere you want and reference the parent directory in the variable